List of Wellington Phoenix FC players

 Wellington Phoenix Football Club is a New Zealand-based professional football club located in Wellington, on the country's North Island.
 The club was formed in 2007 and played their first competitive match in July 2007 in the 2007 A-League Pre-Season Challenge Cup.
-The club has played home matches primarily at Sky Stadium.
-Since playing their first competitive match nearly 150 players have made a competitive first-team appearance for the club, those players are listed here.
+The club has always played home matches primarily at Wellington Regional Stadium.
+Since playing their first competitive match nearly 100 players have made a competitive first-team appearance for the club, those players are listed here.

-Wellington's record appearance-maker is Andrew Durante, who has made a total of 281 appearances over 11 years at the club.
-Durante also holds the record for most starts, having started in 279 games.
-Roy Krishna is the club's top goalscorer, with 52 goals in his six seasons at the club.
-Twelve other players have made more than 100 appearances for the club.
+Wellington's record appearance-maker is Andrew Durante, who has made a total of 212 appearances over 8 years at the club.
+Durante also holds the record for most starts, having started in 210 games.
+Roy Krishna is the club's top goalscorer, with 51 goals in his six seasons at the club.
+Eleven other players have made more than 100 appearances for the club.